fdformula/MathlyLua/README.md

 Mathly is developed in Lua 5.4.6.
 It works with the present newest version 5.4.7.
 It might work with previous versions.

-You may download Lua source code in https://lua.org/ or built binary commands for Microsoft Windows in, say, https://www.nuget.org/packages/lua/.
+You may download Lua source code in https://lua.org/ and compile it yourself or simply download built binary commands for Microsoft Windows in, say, https://www.nuget.org/packages/lua/.

 ## Where to place the downloaded files?